Upcoming Plan Year (September 1, 2019 - August 31, 2020) Health Plan Rates and Changes Ready! Click Here - TRS ActiveCare (Medical)

-For all new hires, you have only 31 days to enroll or decline in benefits from your start date.
+New hires have 31 days from the employment start date to enroll or decline benefits.
 Please visit Online Benefits Enrollment for information on how to log in to the benefits enrollment system and to enroll or decline coverage.
+The Employee Benefits Guide is available on the Benefits Plans page.

 For ID Card information, please visit the Frequently Asked Questions (FAQ) page.